Find Affordable College Courses

 Spring Arbor, MI

-With a ranking of #7, Spring Arbor University did quite well on this year’s best schools for fine and studio arts students.
+Spring Arbor University landed the #7 spot in the 2023 rankings for the best fine and studio arts programs.
 Spring Arbor is a small private not-for-profit school located in the small suburb of Spring Arbor.

 On average, Fine Arts graduates from Spring Arbor take out $27,000 in student loans while working on their degree.